Affiliate links on Android Authority may earn us a commission. Learn more.

 Smart TV vs streaming devices: What should I do when buying a new TV?

 When you’re shopping, focus on size, image quality, and available ports.
 Ignore a TV’s native UI if it can win you a better deal.
-Cinephiles should insist on a TV with 4K resolution, four HDMI 2.x ports, OLED or Mini-LED technology, and Dolby Atmos and Vision.
+Cinephiles should insist on a TV with 4K resolution, two or more HDMI 2.1 ports, an OLED or Mini-LED panel, and support for Dolby Atmos and Dolby Vision.
 These are all relatively common — yet you can sometimes be faced with a subpar native OS if you’re hunting for the best specs.

 Superior display tech will always hold value far longer than most built-in smart functions, since a TV is really just a window into your media and games.
 Accordingly, the best streaming device can sometimes be your phone — if your TV has Google Cast support built in, it means you’ve got the freshest possible app updates, and access to tons of services with a few quick taps.